periclesm/tmdb-Search/README.md

   * *SearchResponse* and *GenreResponse*: Contains the payload from the TMDB response.
   * *Movie*: a struct object containing the necessary information for a single movie.
   * *Genre*: Contains the **Genre** Struct object to be used for naming moving genres.
 * **DataStore**: A generic memory store for the data been fetched from TMDB API.
-Under a standard app, this would have been a SQLite/Realm database or Core Data.
+On a larger app, this would have been a SQLite/Realm database or Core Data.
 * **DataAPI**: Constructs and returns the API endpoints for each data category:
   * *Movie Search*: Searches for movies given a search term,
   * *Genre*: Fetches all TMDB genres, stores them in memory and uses where necessary,
-  * *Image*: Fetches a image type (backdrop or poster) for a given image path.
+  * *Image*: Fetches an image type (backdrop or poster) for a given image path.
 * **DataManager**: A class containing methods for fetching, parsing and storing data requested from the TMDB API.
 Used for search movies, genres and images. (*Note: Error handling has not been implemented in the assessment.
 If an error occurs, a debug message will be printed in the log*).

-### Domain

-The idea behind the Domain is that it may contain controllers for extra business and/or app logic.
-Given the simplicity of the assessment (and thus the lack of need for further controllers), the Domain contains only a GenreController that simply enumerates a movie's genres and convers the stored genre id into a genre-named string.

-Given that GenreController is used in multiple different parts of the app, it is not placed in a single VM and thus being accessible only to one VC.

 ### View